margaritahumanitarian/media-kit/README.md

-# media-kit
+# Margarita Humanitarian Foundation Media Kit

-The Margarita Humanitarian Foundation media kit.
-Find all MHF logo files and other graphics here.
+Find all MHF logo files and other photos and graphics here.